Triston Casas Player Props: Red Sox vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Mets pitching staff ranks 13th in the league.
+- The Mets pitching staff is 12th in the league with a collective 8.9 strikeouts per nine innings.

-- The Mets have a 4.36 team ERA that ranks 18th across all MLB pitching staffs.
+- The Mets' 4.39 team ERA ranks 18th across all league pitching staffs.

-- His last appearance came on Sunday against the Los Angeles Dodgers, when the right-hander went seven scoreless innings while giving up just one hit.
+- In his most recent appearance on Tuesday, the righty went 4 2/3 innings against the Chicago White Sox, allowing four earned runs while surrendering six hits.

-- The 38-year-old has a 3.99 ERA and 10.2 strikeouts per nine innings across 17 games this season, while giving up a batting average of .240 to opposing hitters.
+- The 36-year-old has a 5.35 ERA and 6.6 strikeouts per nine innings in 13 games this season, while giving up a batting average of .259 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.